 The huge range of taps available in the current market shows that tap types have been developed to help disabled users and provide them with contemporary styles at the same time.
-We have compiled a list of some of the bathroom tap designs that have been developed which can aid people with disabilities in their bathroom.
+We have compiled a list of some of the bathroom tap designs that can aid people with disabilities.

 What Tap Designs are Available for Disabled Users?

-This clever design of taps doesn’t require any actual contact with the tap to deliver the water to the user.
+This clever design of bathroom taps doesn’t require any contact with the tap to deliver the water to the user.
 Instead clever inbuilt sensors detect the presence of your hands near the taps which triggers the release of water.
-A controlled amount of water is then delivered through the taps until the hands are removed which then triggers the controls to stop the flow of water.
+A controlled amount of water is then delivered through the taps until the hands are removed.
+It then triggers the controls to stop the flow of water.
 This style of tap is perfect for those who struggle with the twisting or turning action of a tap.
-These taps are particularly water efficient as they only function when the hands are present and they are available in a range of different styles to suit any bathroom design.
+These taps are particularly water efficient as they only function when the hands are present.
+Furthermore they are available in a range of different styles to suit any bathroom design.

 Push Button Taps